CeliaRipple/CeliaRipple.github.io/lab8R,R.md

 resolution.
 To overcome this error in reproducibility, we adjusted our model to allow the user to define the resolution [model version 2](lab8model.png) .
 We added the input "resolution" and a function to warp(reproject) the flood layer. "resolution" is an algorithm that allows the user to define the cell size. (look at model)
+This issue with the cell size could have been easily avoided if Malcomb et al. had included the model as part of thier publication.

+Finally, Malcomb et al. did not include a discussion of error in thier write up, however there was a large source of error in in their